 As a clarinetist, Uriel is a laureate of the Geneva International Music Competition and the AudiMozart International Competition.
-He has appeared as a soloist with such orchestras as the Geneva Chamber Orchestra, the Haydn Orchestra, the Trois-Rivières Symphony Orchestra and I MusiciChamber Orchestra of Montreal.
+He has appeared as a soloist with such orchestras as the Geneva Chamber Orchestra, the Haydn Orchestra of Bolzano, the Trois-Rivières Symphony Orchestra and I MusiciChamber Orchestra of Montreal.
 Also a founding member of the Boreal Trio, Uriel performs with the group around the US and Canada.
-The trio was recently invited to performed for Pro Musica of Montreal and the National Gallery of Arts in Washington, D.C.
+The trio was recently invited to perform for Pro Musica of Montreal and the National Gallery of Arts in Washington, D.C.

 Uriel completed a Master’s Degree in Film Scoring at the University of Southern California in Los Angeles and holds a Bachelor and a Master’s Degree from the Juilliard School.